wadesalazar/open-vds/README.md

 Latest build of the [**OpenVDS-Documentation**](http://osdu.pages.community.opengroup.org/platform/domain-data-mgmt-services/seismic/open-vds)

 ### Building

+NOTE: CMake will download 3rdparty dependencies the first time CMake is run on the OpenVDS repository.
+This will take some time, so be patient.
+This will not occur on subsequent builds.

 By default OpenVDS builds the Python 3 bindings.
 To install the required dependencies go into ${OpenVDSFolder}/python folder and run:
 `$ python -m pip install -r requirements-dev.txt`